-Window film can increase your energy efficiency, reduce glare, and prevent harmful UV rays from fading your furniture and carpeting.
-If you’re considering tinted windows, you may be wondering how long you can expect this film to last.
-The good news is that with proper care, window film can last for a number of years.
+Window film can increase energy efficiency, reduce glare, and prevent harmful UV rays from fading your furniture and carpeting.
+If you’re considering tinted windows, you may wonder how long you can expect this film to last.
+The good news is that window film can last for several years with proper care.

-The biggest thing that will determine how long your film lasts is the quality of film you choose.
+The biggest thing that will determine how long your film lasts is the quality of the film you choose.
 Some manufacturers offer up to a 30-year warranty, provided certain conditions apply.
-One of those conditions is typically that the film be installed by a professional.
-The reason is that it must be placed on your windows properly to prevent peeling, cracking or fading.
+One of those conditions is typical that the film is installed by a professional.
+It must be placed on your windows properly to prevent peeling, cracking, or fading.

 Before purchasing window film, find out what the manufacturer’s warranty is and what conditions apply to it.
-Spending the extra money for good quality film with an extended warranty is worth it in the long run, as it ensures you won’t have to replace it for some time to come.
+Spending the extra money for a good quality film with an extended warranty is worth it in the long run, as it ensures you won’t have to replace it for some time.

 Cleaning and Maintenance

 Even when window film is properly installed, it can still peel or crack if not cared for properly.
-The manufacturer provides guidance on how to care for window film that must be followed if you are to avoid damage.
-Be sure to read these instructions carefully so you will know what things to avoid.
-A few common mistakes people make when cleaning windows with film are:
+The manufacturer provides guidance on how to care for a window film that must be followed to avoid damage.
+Be sure to read these instructions carefully to know what to avoid.
+A few common mistakes people make when cleaning windows with the film are:

 - Using harsh chemicals such as ammonia